TheBodger/MMM-ModulePosition/README.md

 This is a WIP; changes are being made all the time to improve the compatibility across the modules.

-Leave settings as the default for best results, minimum size is probably the only setting that may need amending depening on the size of the MM2 display
+Leave settings as the default for best results, minimum size is probably the only setting that may need amending depending on the size of the MM2 display

+This has been tested with a number of different MM layout and layout options.
+It may however not cater for all combinations and may have problems with modules that adjust the modules displayed in the MM display.
+Try it out to see if it works ok with your favorite layout.